-PALM BEACH COUNTY, Fla. - State Representative Joe Casello (D-Boynton Beach) a retired Worcester Firefighter, passed away peacefully on July 18, 2025, surrounded by his loving family and girlfriend, following a heart attack.
+WORCESTER, and PALM BEACH COUNTY, Fla. - Florida State Representative Joe Casello (D-Boynton Beach) a retired Worcester Firefighter, passed away peacefully on July 18, 2025, surrounded by his loving family, following a heart attack.
 He was 73.

 Representative Joe Casello served as a Boynton Beach City Commissioner from 2013 through 2018 for District 4.
 He was appointed as the Vice-Mayor and then elected to the Florida House of Representatives in 2018.